 This is one ride you cannot get bored with; there are several alternative routes full of scenic highlights, and all can be enjoyed throughout the year.
-This time, I started on Dyson Street at the Putney end of the famous Parramatta River Cycleway.
+This one starts on Dyson Street at the Putney end of the famous Parramatta River Cycleway.

 Stay on the Cycleway until you reach the University of Western Sydney campus and make sure you check out the coffee shop (especially the caramel salted cookies).